Kathybui732/pd-career-journal/career_journal/mod_1/week_3.md

 Checking phone during class -
 Checking slack during class a
 Not taking breaks -
-Not taking lunch/trying to work through unch - slouching when I'm sitting and working -
+Not taking lunch/trying to work through lunch - slouching when I'm sitting and working -

 * Pick 1 new habit you'd like to build and create an implementation intention following this template: "I will [BEHAVIOR] at [TIME] in [LOCATION]."
 Then, stack the habit onto something you already do: "After [CURRENT HABIT], I will [NEW HABIT]."
 (Hint: make this highly specific and immediately actionable)